ShruthiK2109/Thread-Synchronization-in-C/README.md

 The program consists of three parts:

-Without Locking – Two threads write to a shared file concurrently, leading to an interleaved output.
+i) Without Locking – Two threads write to a shared file concurrently, leading to an interleaved output.

-Using Mutex Locking – A mutex is used to ensure only one thread writes at a time, preventing race conditions.
+ii) Using Mutex Locking – A mutex is used to ensure only one thread writes at a time, preventing race conditions.

-Using Semaphores – A semaphore achieves the same effect as a mutex, enforcing sequential execution of threads.
+iii) Using Semaphores – A semaphore achieves the same effect as a mutex, enforcing sequential execution of threads.

 Implementation Details: